Opuntia: Mexico

 The coat of arms of Mexico depicts a Mexican golden eagle, perched upon an Opuntia cactus, holding a rattlesnake.
 According to the official history of Mexico, the coat of arms is inspired by an Aztec legend regarding the founding of Tenochtitlan.
 The Aztecs, then a nomadic tribe, were wandering throughout Mexico in search of a divine sign to indicate the precise spot upon which they were to build their capital.
 Their god Huitzilopochtli had commanded them to find an eagle devouring a snake, perched atop a cactus that grew on a rock submerged in a lake.
 After 200 years of wandering, they found the promised sign on a small island in the swampy Lake Texcoco.
 There they founded their new capital, Tenochtitlan.
 The cactus (O. ficus-indica; Nahuatl: tenochtli), full of fruits, is the symbol for the island of Tenochtitlan.

 Israeli-born Jews

 The cactus fig is called tzabar in Hebrew (צבר).
 This cactus is also the origin of the term sabra used to describe any Jew born in Israel.
 The allusion is to a thorny, spiky skin on the outside, but a soft, sweet interior, suggesting, though the Israeli sabras are rough on the outside, they are sweet and sensitive once one gets to know them.
 This term is derived from the related Arabic word for this cactus صبار ṣubbār, where the related term sabr also translates to "patience" or "tenacity".
+According to a modern study, prickly pear was likely introduced to what is now the Land of Israel (the Levant) around the 18th century.